 The operation and maintenance for a website or blog may rest on trial and error…at least initially.
 When I first uploaded posts, I was not aware of choices I could make in visibility.
 There were also instances where I failed to notice a typo or changed my mind about the wording of a section of text.
 Eventually I recognized the value of choosing the preview option after inputting text.
 This allows you to make sure that both the content and its appearance are pleasing.
 As a final test, I read the text out loud, prior to hitting the publish button.

 Determining the topics I explore in posts is purely personal and often a spur-of-the-moment decision.
 In my weekly authors’ salon, areas of concern and new discoveries arise as we share materials we are reading and writing.
 My commentary is also motivated by edits of text that reveal recurring flaws in my own work.
 This particular post is in response to repeated questions from readers of this blog and visitors to my website.

 When launching this blog, I was reviewing the first three books in a trilogy of murder mysteries set in Honolulu, where I lived for over two decades.
-With the launch of Prospect For Murder, I am moving forward with seeking publication of the next two books in the Natalie Seachrist cozy mystery series.
+With the launch of Prospect For Murder, I am moving forward with seeking publication of the next two books in the Natalie Seachrist Hawaiian Mystery Series.
 I’m sure that my personal issues with writing and editing will continue to encourage me to examine questions of authorship that may be occurring in your own work.

 Finally, I want to thank a couple of readers who sent suggestions for improving the coding used within this blog, and for heightening its search engine optimization.
 I’m just beginning to act upon your welcome response by changing the formatting of images from JPEGs or GIFS to PNGs…